Aubrey Miles

-Aubrey Santos Sandel-Miller (born March 16, 1982), known professionally as Aubrey Miles, is a Filipino television host, singer, model, and actress.
+Aubrey Miles Santos Sandel-Miller (born March 16, 1980) is a Filipino television host, singer, model, and actress.

 Early life

 Aubrey Sandel was born on March 16, 1980, in Caloocan to Victorino Sandel and Maria Perla Santos.
 She was the third child of the couple's four children.
 She was named after the song "Aubrey" by Bread.
 Her parents separated when she was fifteen years old, and she stayed with her mother.

-At nineteen years old, Miles starred in GMA sitcoms Beh Bote Nga and German Moreno's Best Friends.
+At nineteen years old, Miles starred on GMA sitcoms Beh Bote Nga and German Moreno's Best Friends.
 Between show business assignments, Miles joined beauty pageants which provided her with a steady income.

 She finished her secondary education at La Consolacion College – Caloocan.
 She then majored in voice and minored in piano at the University of Santo Tomas Conservatory of Music.
 She dropped out during her second year when film producer Dondon Monteverde signed her up to a three-year, eight-film contract with Regal Films.